#440: Talking to Notebooks with Jupyter AI Transcript

 26:02 You can say, learn about, you can say, learn about different things, right?

-26:06 You can say, learn about your notebook, but you can also probably tell it like, learn about my documentation or learn about my dataset.
+26:06 You can say, learn about your notebook, but you can also probably tell it like, learn about my documentation or learn about my data set.

 26:13 And now let me talk to you about it.

-26:15 What's interesting is that the right now, while it works best for natural language documents, we are working on improving the experience for code.
+26:14 What's interesting is that the right now, while it works best for natural language documents, we are working on improving the experience for code.

-26:23 From our testing, like the code is mostly the capabilities of Jupyter AI after learning code is right now mostly limited to explaining what code does, but sort of like explains it from the doc stream.
+26:23 From our testing, like the code is mostly the capabilities of Jupyter AI after learning code is right now mostly limited to explaining what code does, but sort of like explains it from the doc screen.

-26:37 So we're working on a way to format the code in a manner that is more interpretable to a language model.
+26:36 So we're working on a way to format the code in a manner that is more interpretable to a language model.

-26:44 We're working on ways to improve the experience for code, but yeah, definitely the long-term vision is to have Jupyter AI literally be able to learn from a whole directory of files or possibly even a URL, like a remote URL to like a documentation page.
+26:47 But yeah, definitely the long-term vision is to have Jupyter AI literally be able to learn from the whole directory of files or possibly even a URL, like a remote URL to like, like a documentation page.

 27:01 We have some big ideas there.